DmitryRendov/JDynmapGriefPrevention/README.md

 A modification of the original [Dynmap-Griefprevention] plugin by mikeprimm with unique features from [jahangir13].
 The plugin shows GriefPrevention claim information on the dynmap in different style/colors (admin,user, used,unused claims) based on the absence time of the players and shows relevant info on the claim popups.

 ### Disclaimer
 Since jahangir13 keeps all rights for the modified code I give him all the credentials.
-This repo is just a fork of his plugin and available for anyone who is familiar with any Java-decompiler.
-So, this repo is available under another license - MIT.
+This repo is just a fork of [jahangir13]'s plugin and available for anyone being OSS.
+This repo is available under the same license - Apache-2.0.
 Let me know in case of any issues it makes for you.

 License
 ----

-MIT
+Apache-2.0

 **Free Software, Hell Yeah!**